Kristy Scott

-Kristy Sarah Scott (born May 17, 1995) is an American social media personality, digital creator, filmmaker, and entrepreneur.
-In 2023, Scott was recognized in the Forbes 30 Under 30 list for social media influencers.
+Kristy Sarah Small (born May 17, 1995), also known as Kristy Sarah, is an American social media personality, digital creator, filmmaker, and entrepreneur.
+She gained a large following across platforms through videos centered on family-friendly content, including pranks, lifestyle, and home design.
+In 2023, Small was recognized in the Forbes 30 Under 30 list for social media influencers.

 Background and education

-Scott graduated from the University of Houston, with the degree of Bachelor of Computer Information Systems at the age of 20.
+Based in Texas, Kristy graduated from the University of Houston with a Bachelor of Computer Information Systems degree at the age of 20.

 Career

-Following her graduation from university, Scott worked as an IT engineer.
+Following her graduation from university, Kristy worked as an IT engineer.
 She left working in the ICT industry to pursue social media content creation full-time.
-She began her content creating career by posting videos alongside her husband and kids.
-Her content focuses on family oriented fun and reactions, and home design, aesthetics and renovation.
+She began her content-creating career by posting videos alongside her former husband and their kids.
+Her content focuses on family-oriented fun and reactions, and home design, aesthetics and renovation.
 She became very popular with her videos on social media.
-One video shows her tricking her husband with a cake that looks like a chicken, and another video shows her making a playhouse for her kids.
-In North America, she was included in the Forbes 30 under 30 social media category.
+One video shows her tricking her former husband with a cake that looks like a chicken, and another video shows her making a playhouse for her kids.

+Kristy and her former husband were guests at the 64th Annual Grammy Awards in April 2022.
+By 2023, she had amassed approximately 11 million followers across TikTok, Instagram, and YouTube, and secured brand partnerships with companies including Estée Lauder, Hilton, and Google.
+That year, she was included in the Forbes 30 under 30 social media category.

-Scott released her personalized planner in a collaborative effort with notebook maker North + Third.
+In 2023, Kristy released her personalized planner in a collaborative effort with notebook maker North + Third.
 The planner, which was a 6-month, 174-page scheduling format, included pages for setting goals, bucket lists, managing one's projects, and budgeting, alongside the conventional weekly and monthly pages of the calendar.

-She and her husband were guests at the 64th Annual Grammy Awards that were held at MGM Grand Garden Arena on 3 April 2022 in Las Vegas, Nevada.

 Personal life

-She married Desmond Scott in 2014.
-Together, they have two sons.
+Kristy married Desmond Scott, her high school sweetheart, in 2014 after four years of dating.
+They have two sons together and own a production company centered on wedding videography.
+In 2024, the couple celebrated their 10th wedding anniversary with a lavish party that was featured in People magazine.
+Kristy filed for divorce on December 30, 2025, citing alleged infidelity that "completely wiped out any reasonable chance of reconciliation."
+In her divorce petition, she requested that the court restore her surname to her maiden name, Small.